 John used to go in and talk to fourth grade classes, telling them stories about local history much the way his grandpa did with him.
 One story always in demand was about the alligator in the creek.
 When John was just a boy, baby alligators could be purchased for just $2.
 An older boy down the way had one and John and his friends went one day to see how much the reptile had grown.
 But the gator was gone, and when asked where it went, the boy told them he let it go in the creek.

-Page 2 of 3 - “We didn’t go near that creek for two years,” John said — the memory still makes him smile.
+“We didn’t go near that creek for two years,” John said — the memory still makes him smile.

 John retired from Kodak in 1991, but found retirement difficult.